pytorch/pytorch/docs/source/notes/modules.rst

      loss.backward()
      optimizer.step()

-In this simplified example, the network simply learns to output zero, which is not very interesting, but the key parts of training are present:
+In this simplified example, the network learns to simply output zero, as any non-zero output is "penalized" according to its absolute value by employing :func:`torch.abs` as a loss function.
+While this is not a very interesting task, the key parts of training are present:

 * A network is created.